 Chin augmentation may be performed alone, but many patients benefit from also having other facial procedures.
 Having rhinoplasty in conjunction with chin augmentation, for instance, can further strengthen and balance the face.

 In the case of an aging face where skin has sagged under the chin line, a facelift will remove and tighten excess skin to bring out the chin.
 Facelift surgery has the added benefit of rejuvenating the entire midface and neck areas.
 Sometimes, if the chin is naturally recessive, a chin implant will accompany the facelift in a single procedure.

 Is Chin Augmentation Right for You?

-The best way to determine which procedure or procedures will work for your unique concerns and goals is to consult with a board certified cosmetic surgeon.
+The best way to determine if Seattle chin enhancement or other procedures will work for your unique concerns and goals is to consult with a board certified cosmetic surgeon.
 Dr. Sobel will work closely with you to develop a treatment plan that best-suits your natural anatomy and desired outcome.
 Contact us today to schedule your complimentary consultation!